 Self Deprecating Scousers

 A final note about the ‘soul’ element of ‘Rubber Soul’.
 By the time Rubber Soul was recorded and released, soul music was truly a global phenomenon.
-Given the adventurous, inquisitive and evolutionary nature of The Beatles and their music – and with 1965 being a particularly fruitful year for soul artists (with The Temptations, Wilson Pickett, Four Tops, Otis Redding, and Smokey Robinson all released timeless songs) it was only natural that the sounds of this genre would find their way into The Beatles’ songs.
-The term ‘rubber soul’ was used in the same someone might say ‘plastic paddy’ to playfully suggest someone might be overplaying their Irishness (ie. tongue firmly planted in cheek) so through its use The Beatles are tipping their hat towards the influential soul artists of the day while lightheartedly mocking their own authenticity in the genre.
+Given the adventurous, inquisitive and evolutionary nature of The Beatles and their music (and with 1965 being a particularly fruitful year for soul artists such as The Temptations, Wilson Pickett, Four Tops, Otis Redding, and Smokey Robinson) it was only natural that the sounds of this genre would find their way into The Beatles’ songs.
+The term ‘rubber soul’ was used in the same someone might say ‘plastic paddy’ to playfully suggest someone might be overplaying their Irishness (ie. tongue firmly planted in cheek).
+So through its use The Beatles are tipping their hat towards the influential soul artists of the day while lightheartedly mocking their own perceived lack of authenticity in the genre.

 But Rubber Soul is by no means a pastiche soul record.
 Yes there are elements throughout (compare the ‘chipped’ guitars of ‘The Word’ with those in the Motown classic ‘I Can’t Help Myself (Sugar Pie Honey Bunch)‘ for example) but one of the enduring strengths of Rubber Soul (and of course The Beatles in general) is its originality.
 The band’s ability to take a sound of the time, twist it, turn it, and mutate it onto something beautiful and fresh for others to enjoy.
 They were expanding the palette of Pop and Rock ‘n’ Roll in real-time and for that I will always be grateful.
 The biggest advantage The Beatles had in 1962?
 They’d never heard The Beatles!

 Thanks for reading.
 Please feel free to share or comment below and if you’re looking for a composer, lyricist or producer for your project then please drop me a line via the CONTACT page of this website.
-In the mean time you can stay up-to-date with my other ramblings via my Twitter page, @storeymusic and of course by subscribing to my YOUTUBE channel.
+In the mean time you can stay up-to-date with my other ramblings via my Twitter page, @parolieranglais, my INSTAGRAM and of course by subscribing to my YOUTUBE channel.